The Prohibited and Unlawful Societies and Associations Act

-The Prohibited and Unlawful Societies and Associations Act, also known as The Dread Act, was a 1974 Dominica law that was designed to combat Rastafariansim.
+The Prohibited and Unlawful Societies and Associations Act, also known as The Dread Act, was a 1974 Dominica law that was designed to combat Rastafari.

 Origins

-Rastafariansm was brought to Dominica in the early 1970s by students returning from studying abroad in the United States and Trinidad.
+Rastafari was brought to Dominica in the early 1970s by students returning from studying abroad in the United States and Trinidad.
 The Rasta ideology spread through the ranks of educated young men and then down into the lower classes.
 Government officials became alarmed by the movement's anti-Catholic stance, use of marijuana and acceptance of socialism.

 Provisions

-According to the law, adherents of Rastafarianism wearing their hair in dreadlocks (referred to as "Dreads") were subject to arrest without a warrant, were not permitted bail and could be held without charges for at least 48 hours.
+According to the law, adherents of Rastafari wearing their hair in dreadlocks (referred to as "Dreads") were subject to arrest without a warrant, were not permitted bail and could be held without charges for at least 48 hours.
 The law also prohibited the prosecution of any individual who killed or injured a "Dread" inside a place of residence.

 Legislative history

 Prime Minister Patrick John and the Dominica Labour Party spearheaded the effort to pass the bill in the House of Assembly of Dominica.
 The bill was passed unopposed by members of the Dominica Freedom Party.